Category:

 Pros

-• Quick and easy setup without extensive training.
+• Quick and easy setup without extensive training, suitable for non-technical users

-• Built-in e-signatures reduce reliance on additional tools.
+• Built-in e-signatures simplify approval processes and reduce reliance on extra tools

-• Strong security features with encrypted storage and audit trails.
+• Strong security features with encrypted storage and detailed audit trails

 5. Contractbook